Software name : Audacity

 Before making the recording it is important to preview the loudest section of the source audio so that you do not end up with a distorted recording.

-Now you are ready to make your proper recording.
+Now that you've tested your input device and recording levels, you are ready to make your proper recording.

 If you are a Linux user and you see a message similar to this "Error Initializing Audio: There was an error initializing the audio i/o layer.
 You will not be able to play or record audio.
 Error: Host error." then you may have to try one of the following :